GrahamChalfant/Graham_Portfolio/README.md

 ### [Business Statistics Assessment](https://github.com/GrahamChalfant/Business_Statistics)

-- Used Null Hypothesis Significant Testing and Estimation approach to measure influence marketing campaign had on grocery stores
+- Used Null Hypothesis Significant Testing and Estimation approach to measure the influence a marketing campaign had on grocery stores
 - The new marketing campaign (intrial) influenced grocery store's sales gain t(483.08) = -5.7173, P-value = 1.44e-08

 **95% confidence intervals for percent sales gain** of each store controlling for the outlet type, marketing campaign (intrial), and staff turnover.